 Though the falls have yet not been commercialized like Shivnasamudra falls and remains deserted on most of the days but it makes for an ideal day trip from Bangalore to escape from the daily grind.

-On your way to the waterfall, you will also find a watch tower to devour in a 360-degree view of the entire rocky terrain peppered with trees adding a bit of greenery.
+On your way to the waterfall, you will also find a watchtower to devour in a 360-degree view of the entire rocky terrain peppered with trees adding a bit of greenery.

 There is also a rocky path that can take you to the bottom of the fall, if you are adventurous enough you can definitely trek down and enjoy your time soaking in all the beauty.

-Though we did not trek down due to an injury but we did spend good 1-2 hours enjoying our time.
+We did not trek down due to an injury but we did spend good 1-2 hours enjoying our time.